Robust Multiple-Path Orienteering Problem: Securing Against Adversarial Attacks: Numerical Simulations for RMOP without Communication

 Fig. \ref{fig:salpha} shows results for the case where we construct paths assuming $\alpha=4$ robots will be attacked but in practice only $|\mathcal{S_A}|\leq \alpha$ robots suffer from worst-case attacks.
 SGA performs better than our algorithm when the number of robots actually attacked $|\mathcal{S_A}|$ is far from the designed value of $\alpha$.
-As the actual number of robots attacked increases and $|\mathcal{S_A}|$ approaches $\alpha$, our algorithm outperforms SGA.
+As the actual number of robots attacked increases and $|\mathcal{S_A}|$ approaches $\alpha$, our algorithm outperforms SGA. {This suggests that we need to have an accurate estimate of the $\alpha$ before applying our algorithm, which is one limitation of this paper.
+However, in many robotic applications, it's possible to estimate $\alpha$ using historical data.
+Take the information gathering in the marine environment for example.
+We can use the number of robots that survived in the previous executions of the mission to estimate $\alpha$.}

 Fig.~\ref{reward_after_attack} shows the evaluation when there are (1) no attacks; (2) worst-case attacks; and (3) random attacks for four configurations of $N$ and $\alpha$.
 In all three cases, our algorithm still plans the paths assuming worst-case attacks for the given value of $\alpha$.
 When there are no attacks (first set of bars in each subfigure), SGA outperforms our algorithm as observed in previous charts.
-When worst-case attacks do happen (middle set of bars), the average rewards collected by the unattacked robots employing our algorithm is better than that of SGA.
+When worst-case attacks do happen (middle set of bars), the average rewards collected by the unattacked robots employing our algorithm are better than that of SGA.
 This is also the case when the $\alpha$ attacked robots are chosen randomly (third set of bars).
 This trend holds for various values of $N$ and $\alpha$ as shown.

 The running time comparisons between our algorithm and SGA are shown in Fig. \ref{running_time}.
 We vary the number of robots as well as the size of the graph.
 Our algorithm takes longer than SGA which is expected since it uses SGA as a subroutine.
 Nevertheless, we observe similar trends in the runtime.